-If the many types of reports used in businesses make you want to scream, you’re not alone.
+If the many types of business reports make you want to scream, you’re not alone.

-It can get overwhelming – from internal reports about sales activities to reports you need to submit for external collaborators.
+It can get overwhelming – from internal reports about sales activities to reports you must submit for external collaborators.

 However, the reality of modern business is that they require several business report types to achieve success.